 Why should I join the CSA?

-We get this question frequently.
 Why not just shop at the farmers' market or the farm stand?
 Well, the CSA has a number of benefits for both the members and us as a business.
 CSA members are ALWAYS our number one priority -- if we have a less than stellar growing season, we're going to fill out the shares before we sell produce anywhere else.
 If we have an abundant season, we give our CSA members even more.
 If you're one who uses lots of veggies, the CSA is also significantly more cost-effective than just buying your produce outright.
-Smaller shares average about $12/week, but are typically valued between $15-$20.
+Smaller shares average about $14/week, but are typically valued between $17-$22.
 Larger shares offer an even better value and can be a great way to stock your freezer!
 With the potential variety you can get from a CSA box, you'll always be trying out new things and expanding your horizons with food.
-The CSA is also a great way for us to develp connections with our members, and it helps keep our business running during the off season.
+The CSA is also a great way for us to develop connections with our local community, and it helps keep our business running during the off season.

 Are you certified organic?